-- Termination can be, as agreed: - on any business day during the remaining term of the transaction --this is the most common option --- or - o in the case of a fixed-term evergreen: - any business day during the remaining term of the transaction subject to the minimum notice period (eg a one-year evergreen with a 30-day minimum notice period can be terminated up to 30 days before the end of the one-year term), or - at any of a series of dates. - It has been explained already that characteristically the right to terminate an evergreen repo is subject to a minimum termination notice period that is longer than the conventional or mandated settlement period.
+- Termination can be, as agreed: - on any business day during the remaining term of the transaction --this is the most common option; or - o in the case of a fixed-term evergreen: - any business day during the remaining term of the transaction unless this is equal to or less than the minimum notice period (eg a one-year evergreen with a 30-day minimum notice period can be terminated up to 30 days before the end of the one-year term); or - at any of a series of dates. - It has been explained already that, characteristically, the right to terminate an evergreen repo is subject to a minimum termination notice period that is longer than the conventional or mandated settlement period.